• Skip to primary navigation

 Lotus temple is one of the Delhi’s landmarks, built from white marble in 1986. and dedicated to all the religions.
 Baháʼí House of worship represents this marvellous place.
 The building is shaped from 27 petals around nine ponds.
 It’s free of charge.

-Huge historical garden nestled in the greenery among characteristic indian buildings, lakes and variety of trees brings nothing but peace, total enchantment.
-It’s named like that by the Lodhi dynasty that constructed it even though it carried the name Lady Willingdon Park afterwards.
 Various tombs of the ancient time are situated here, at the central point there is the Big Dome or Bara Gumbad accompanied by the Mirror Dome or Shisha Gumbad.
 River Yamuna has left the remains inside the garden around the picturesque lake and the particular views can be seen at the Athpula bridge or eight piers bridge.
 It’s free of charge.

 Garden of Five Senses

 Situated at the outskirts of Delhi this alluring park is specially beautiful during the Flower show in February when green sculptures come to its throne.
 In some other time it’s not so attractive to visit, maybe a bit disappointing but still green sculpture remain almost during the whole year.
-Various themes are presented with some creative sculptures like the green Buddha, some of them include solar energy park, pools with water lilies, herbal gardens, water fountains.
-Also we can find replica of Mexican Mayan Labna Arc.
-It’s the quiet place to uwind and take some artistic inspiration.
-Not only Flower show happens here but concerts, yoga camps, adventure sports, nature walks, Fioxa sustainable festival (with Bollywood performances, exhibitions, and wellness events).

 Entrance fee is 35 Rs plus additional price for the use of camera (56 Rs).

-Markets of Delhi:
+Markets of New Delhi

 While I visited only Dilli Haat which is a small textile market with some eateries, still I was disappointed with the volume of choice.
 You can also see some traditional sweets and spices.
 Entry fee is 100 Rs.